 A big congratulations to Daniel Sachs for his terrific work!

 by Brett Bullion

 In the digital age, skilled environmental artists aren’t exactly something you run into everyday.
 Fortunately, Brett Bullion was around to remind us all how essential they are.
 Little else can hit that wow you’ve been craving like sunlight striking the mountain.
 Or rather, the godstone of Hadrborg, the resident Allfather of the Banner Saga universe.

 Bullion knew exactly how to elicit that awe that we were looking for, that all encapsulating sense of what makes Banner Saga so captivating.
-Exactly the kind of work that draws strangers in and transforms them into fans.
-In the artist’s own words about his work:
+One glance at his art page and Instagram account prove he is no stranger to evocative art, the kind that draws strangers in and transforms them into fans.
+In the artist’s own words:

 “This piece is meant to be a lone varl, perhaps the last varl, standing before Hadrborg’s godstone.
 I’ve been fascinated with the idea of varl extinction and what they must think of the one that created them.
 Do they hold regret, sorrow, anger?”

 Good questions, Brett.
 And perhaps we’ll find out come Banner Saga 3.

 Where do you even begin to talk about a piece like this?
 The colors, the lighting, the way each brush stroke crafts life from nothing.
 I highly recommend opening this image up to feast your eyes on the hundreds of details you risk missing otherwise.
 There are subtleties and nuances that cannot be expressed in a mere 300 by 450 pixel snapshot.